maueroats/teaching/content/intermediate-cs/ch22b/bubble-review.md

 2. In your bubble wrap game, the model is a list of bubbles.
-Rewrite the mouse-handler so that when you click on a poison bubble, one additional bubble appears on the scren.
+Rewrite the mouse-handler so that when you click on a poison bubble, one additional bubble appears on the screen.